Discover the Best Hidden Gems in Malta

 Public transportation makes it easy to see the popular spots, like Valletta and the Three Cities.
 But reaching the hidden gems is a challenge.

-I’ll tell you how to drive and take public transit to each hidden gem, but I recommend renting a car.
-Try Discover Cars for affordable car rentals.
+I’ll tell you how to drive and take public transit to each hidden site, but I recommend renting a car.

 Map of Hidden Gems in Malta

-The following map shows all the sites marked with their names.
+The following map shows all the hidden gems marked with their names.
 Hover over any pin to see the location’s name.

 Both the tower and the surrounding area are impressive.
 The views are panoramic, and you can see both the west and east sides of the Mediterranean Sea.